mmccroskey/Mist/README.md

 ```

-### Using Record Subclasses
+### Creating Records

-Once you've created your `Record` subclasses, you'll want to use them to create Record instances.
+Once you've created your `Record` subclasses, you'll want to use them to create some Records.
 Let's say you're going to run some errands:

 ```swift